 Jefferson Transit implemented GASB Nos.
 68/71 for the year ended December 31, 2015, therefore there is no data available for years prior to 2014.
-PERS 1 employer contributions of PERS 2 and PERS 3, which are required to fund the unfunded actuarially accrued liability oursuant to RCW 41.45.060.
+PERS 1 employer contributions include the PERS 1 employer contributions of PERS 2 and PERS 3, which are required to fund the unfunded actuarially accrued liability pursuant to RCW 41.45.060.